josephca/sample.async.jaxrs/docs/Using-WDT.md

 ###### Running in Eclipse with Maven

-1. Right-click the project and select **Run As > Maven Clean**.
-2. Right-click the project and select **Run As > Maven Install**.
-3. Right-click the project and select **Run As > Run on Server**.
+1. Right-click the project and select **Run As > Run on Server**.
-4. You should see the following message in the console: `Application async-jaxrs started in XX.XX seconds.`
+2. You should see the following message in the console: `Application async-jaxrs started in XX.XX seconds.`

-:star: *Note:* Some versions of WDT incorrectly map the cdi-1.2 dependency to the CDI 1.0 Facet, which prevents the *Run As ...* operation in step 3 from succeeding.
+:star: *Note:* Some versions of WDT incorrectly map the cdi-1.2 dependency to the CDI 1.0 Facet, which prevents the *Run As ...* operation in step 1 from succeeding.
 If this happens, Right-click on the `async-jaxrs` project, and select *Properties*, then select *Project Facets* in the left-hand pane.
-Change the the "Context and dependency injection (CDI)" facet to use version 1.2, at which point, step 3 (above) should work.
+Change the the "Context and dependency injection (CDI)" facet to use version 1.2, at which point, step 1 (above) should work.